gobbyo/IoT/docs/tutorial-dpssenddeviceinfo.md

     registration_id = config("DPS_REGISTRATIONID")
     ```

-1. Copy and paste the following method to your `provisiondevicex509.py` file.
+1. Copy and paste the following method to your `provisiondevicex509.py` file and save.

     ```python
     async def send_message(device_client):